-COMPONENT PATHWAYS SKILLS SUMMAR HYDROGEN DEPLOYMENT THROUGH THE GRID Conversion of exist and generation of h existing pool of gas FABRIC FIRST RETROFIT Surveyors and ene would be needed t that, demand for so focus on a fair trans HEAT PUMPS Again, this pathwa for this workforce I part in the decarbo HEAT NETWORKS Heat networks wou systems level.
-Proje level, welders and g ONSITE ENERGY This pathway incluc storage, and smart tradesmen such as sting gas boilers to hydrogen is straightforward, however conversion of the transmission and storage infrastructure is unproven heat by hydrogen would require six times as much generation capacity as would be required for heat pumps.
-There is an s safe engineers who could be upskilled to work on hydrogen, however these are geographically fragmented.
+COMPONENT PATHWAYS SKILLS SUMMARY HYDROGEN DEPLOYMENT THROUGH THE GRID Conversion of existinand generation of here of here of here of here of here of 120,000 qualified five to ten years, only five to ten years, only here of here FABRIC FIRST RETROFIT Surveyors and ener be needed to impler workers a year wou ten.
+After that, dema HEAT PUMPS Again, this pathway should be continued certain to play some estimated 60,000 ne HEAT NETWORKS Heat networks wou or systems level.
+Pro level, welders and g for the first four year ONSITE ENERGY This pathway includ and smart systems. tradespeople such a ting gas boilers to hydrogen is straightforward, however conversion of the transmission and storage infrastructure is unproven heat by hydrogen would require six times as much generation capacity as would be required for heat pumps.
+There is a cohort d gas engineers in the UK, and those with Gas Safe qualifications may only need one extra day's training.
+Even over the next nly an additional 1,500 FTE workers on average would be required for this pathway.